interstellarYachtClub/bpmTools/README.md

 The delay calculator is a function of 60,000 milliseconds divided by the BPM.
 This provides the duration of a single beat and it is then multiplied or subdivided to achieve the time of specific notational duration.

 ## How do I run this?
+You can check out the app [HERE](https://heuristic-ritchie-6e0337.netlify.app/) of course.
+But if you want to download the source you will need to run it in a development environment.
 This app requires running on node.
 You will need to run [node](https://nodejs.org/en/) and the [node package manager](https://www.npmjs.com/get-npm).
 1. Download this app
 2. cd into the directory